Managing Entity Fields

 Delete fields

-Important!
-Carefully review your bot's informational model before deleting fields, as the action is irreversible.
-In DRUID 7.2 and higher, fields that are included in web views and forms are protected from deletion.
-Attempting to delete entity fields that are utilized in web views and forms will result in an error message.
+IMPORTANT!
+Carefully review your AI Agent informational model before deleting fields, as the action is irreversible.
+Fields that are included in web views and forms are protected from deletion.
+Attempting to delete entity fields that are used in web views and forms will result in an error message.

 To delete a field, click the Delete icon beside the field in list view.
 In diagram or tree view, the deletion occurs automatically.